Skip Navigation

 AngioDynamics Port Catheter Lawsuits

-The complaint will be consolidated with nearly 300 other AngioDynamics port catheter lawsuits filed in federal courts nationwide.
-They have been consolidated for coordinated discovery and pretrial proceedings in the Southern District of California under U.S. District Judge Jinsook Ohta.
+The complaint will be consolidated with nearly 300 other AngioDynamics port catheter lawsuits filed in federal courts nationwide, which have been centralized for coordinated discovery and pretrial proceedings in the Southern District of California under U.S. District Judge Jinsook Ohta.

-Judge Ohta has indicated she plans to hold a series of “bellwether” early test trials to help the parties see how juries respond to evidence and testimony that could be repeated throughout the litigation.
-The judge ordered the parties to select nine cases each, creating a pool of 18 lawsuits representing the range of reported injuries, including infections, fractures and blood clots.
+Lawyers have been ordered to select 18 cases, including nine chosen by plaintiffs and nine chosen by the manufacturer, representing the range of reported injuries involved in the litigation, including infections, fractures and blood clots.
 From that group, eight lawsuits will move forward as potential bellwether trials to gauge how juries evaluate the evidence and expert testimony.

 While these early trial dates will not be binding on other port catheter claims, they could have significant influence on any potential AngioDynamics port catheter settlement negotiations.
 However, if the bellwether trials end without a settlement being reached, Judge Ohta may remand the cases back to their original courts for individual trial dates.